-NOTE: If your joystick is not listed on here it will likely take some work editing the config files to get it to work as expected.
+NOTE: If your joystick is not listed on here we will more than likely need to add support for it.

 And note what is being detected (for instance, if a generic, unsupported control type is detected it’ll default to desktop_gamepad).
 Next you’ll notice which schemas are being currently loaded by scrolling down a bit and seeing something like this:

 You can customize nearly all in-game controls.
 But this is where things can get a little complicated.

 First, open up the readme located in: Ultrawings_Data\StreamingAssets\Data\Config\Controller\Schemadirectory wherever your game is installed at.

 Next, find the folder that corresponds with your stick and HMD.
 For example, if you are using a Saitek stick with a Rift then open the SaitekX52Rift folder.
 Mixed Reality uses the Vive folder, BTW.

 NOTE: PLEASE BACKUP YOUR EXISTING CONTROLS BEFORE CHANGING ANYTHING!!!!!